hotosm/oam-server-api/README.md

 * `OAM_EMR_CLUSTER_SIZE` - Explicity cluster size (spot instances).
 Optional.
 * `DEBUG` - Debug logging configuration.
 Set to `oam:*` for all messages.
   Optional.

+For the purposes of tiling, "core" and "task" nodes are functionally equivalent.
+As a result, we've split them into 2 groups; "core" nodes are intended to correspond to reserved instances and "task" nodes to spot instances.

 ## Testing